Black bean sweet potato enchiladas topped with creamy, smoky cashew sauce are total healthy comfort food, and they're super simple to make!

 Before you start rolling your enchiladas, it's crucial that you warm your tortillas, especially if they're not the most fresh.
 You can warm them on the stovetop, in the oven, or in the microwave.
 Here's how.

-Once your tortillas are warmed, arrange 2-3 tablespoons of the black bean sweet potato filling down the middle of a soft corn tortilla, then place the rolled tortilla - seam side down - into the pan.
-Repeat with the remaining nine tortillas.
+Once your tortillas are warmed, arrange a few tablespoons of the black bean sweet potato filling down the middle of a soft corn tortilla, then place the rolled tortilla -- seam side down -- into the pan.
+Repeat with the remaining tortillas.

 - 1 15 ounce can black beans - drained and rinsed